rakibul58/LibraryMangementSystemNetbeansVersion/README.md

 - Navigate to the folder where the repository was cloned and select the `LibraryManagementSystem` project.

 ### 3. Configure the Database
-1. Ensure the SQLite database file (`Library.db`) is present in the project directory.
+1. Ensure the MySQL database file (`Library.db`) is present in the project directory.
-2. If you need to create a new database:
-   - Open **SQLite Studio** or any SQLite editor.
-   - Create a database named `Library.db`.
-   - Run the SQL scripts provided in the `sql/` folder (if available) to create the required tables.

 ### 4. Build and Run the Project
 - In NetBeans, click on the **Run Project** button or press `F6`.